SofanitTesfaye/WEATHA-Weather-app-/README.md

 - use media query for small screen.

 #### PostMVP
--daily forcast 7days
+- daily forcast 7days
--show dates with the weather info
+- show dates with the weather info
--use a second API
+- use a second API

 ## Project Schedule